warmana/docsInProgress/it-incident-management-policy.md

-<p>Good incident management enables the MOJ to respond to security incidents in a calm, efficient and effective manner.
-This incident management policy describes what must be done when an incident occurs.</p>
+Good incident management enables the MOJ to respond to security incidents in a calm, efficient and effective manner.
+This incident management policy describes what must be done when an incident occurs.

-<p>The Incident Management Standard [link to follow] provides help with creating an incident management plan that complies with the policy.
-For example, the standard describes the roles and responsibilities of people working to address the incident.</p>
+The Incident Management Standard [link to follow] provides help with creating an incident management plan that complies with the policy.
+For example, the standard describes the roles and responsibilities of people working to address the incident.

-<p>The policy statements are as follows:
+The policy statements are as follows:

 <table>
   <tr>
     <td>Each MoJ Business Group must have an IT Security Incident Management Plan which aligns to this policy.
 This plan must be common to all IT systems within a particular business group.</td>